 - A/B testing methodologies need adaptation

-To address these challenges, businesses are adopting marketing mix modeling (MMM) and incrementality testing alongside traditional attribution models.
+To handle these, businesses are adopting marketing mix modeling (MMM) and incrementality testing alongside their usual attribution models.

-The transition to cookieless retargeting has several budget implications:
+The move to cookieless retargeting affects the budget in several ways:

-While the transition requires investment, businesses that adapt early typically see costs stabilise and performance improve as their systems mature.
+The transition takes investment, but businesses that adapt early usually see costs settle and performance improve as their systems mature.

-The end of third-party cookies isn’t the end of effective retargeting—it’s an evolution toward more sustainable, privacy-centric marketing practices.
-Businesses that view this transition as an opportunity rather than an obstacle will emerge with stronger customer relationships and more resilient marketing systems.
+The end of third-party cookies isn’t the end of effective retargeting.
+It’s a move toward more sustainable, privacy-centric marketing.
+Businesses that treat it as an opportunity rather than an obstacle will come out with stronger customer relationships and more resilient systems.

-To successfully navigate the cookieless future, follow these steps:
+To handle the cookieless future, follow these steps:

 - Start now, don’t wait: Implement cookieless solutions alongside existing methods to benchmark performance